maidsafe/rfcs/proposed/Immutable_Data_Naming/Immutable_Data_Naming.md

 Sacrificial : sacrificial_name = hash(backup_name), handled by DM(sacrificial_name), 4 copies on the pmid_nodes picked up by that group (one copy on each node)

-The MaidManager of the client issuing the put request will charge only 4 copies of the data, as the backup and sacrificial copies are allowed to be removed from the SAFE network according to the network status.
+MaidManagers will charge the client issuing the put request with 4 copies of the data, as the backup and sacrificial copies are allowed to be removed from the SAFE network according to the network status.

+The portal DMs (DataManagers that being the closest group to narmal_name), fowards the put/get requests to the second/third order DMs (i.e. DataManagers closing to backup_name and sacrificial_name).
+This reduces the exposure of network data types to client side to minimum.

 ## Implementation Details